protontypes/open-sustainable-technology/README.md

 - [MWRpy](https://github.com/actris-cloudnet/mwrpy) - A Python software to process RPG Microwave Radiometer data and is developed at the University of Cologne, Germany as part of the Aerosol, Clouds and Trace Gases Research Infrastructure (ACTRIS).
 - [Breeze.jl](https://github.com/NumericalEarth/Breeze.jl) - Limited area LES-to-mesoscale atmosphere simulations based on Oceananigans.
 - [giverny](https://github.com/sciserver/giverny) - Library for querying the Johns Hopkins Turbulence Database.
+- [FastEddy](https://github.com/NCAR/FastEddy-model) - Leverage fast, energy-efficient GPU computing to expand LES use in research and enable microscale and multiscale turbulence-resolving boundary-layer modeling for local weather prediction and practical science and engineering applications.
 - [LFRic](https://github.com/MetOffice/lfric_apps) - Home to the LFRic-based science applications and libraries such as the Momentum® Atmosphere model application and the GungHo dynamical core.
 - [MicroHH](https://github.com/microhh/microhh) - A computational fluid dynamics code designed to simulate turbulent flows in the atmosphere using the Direct Numerical Simulation and Large-Eddy Simulation techniques.